KhalilMeziane/MezianeKhalil/README.md

 Web Developer | JavaScript Developer | Front-End | Full Stack
 -------------------------------------------------------------
-I am a results-driven full-stack developer specializing in ReactJS and NodeJS.
-With expertise in TypeScript, Express, Chakra UI, and Tailwind CSS, I have a proven track record of building scalable, maintainable, and user-friendly web applications.
-Throughout my career, I have leveraged my skills in problem-solving and my background in computer science to create elegant solutions for complex challenges.
-I am passionate about web accessibility, ensuring inclusivity for all users.
-Continual learning is a priority for me, allowing me to stay ahead of the latest trends and technologies in web development.
-Let's connect and discuss how I can contribute to your team's success.
+Experienced Full Stack JavaScript Developer specializing in React and Node.js.
+Proficient in crafting elegant user interfaces using Tailwind CSS alongside Chakra UI, prioritizing accessibility for all users.
+Dedicated to developing scalable and user-friendly digital solutions that make a meaningful impact.
+Eager to tackle new challenges and bring creative contributions to projects.
+Let's connect and discuss how we can collaborate!Experienced Full Stack JavaScript Developer specializing in React and Node.js.
+Proficient in crafting elegant user interfaces using Tailwind CSS alongside Chakra UI, prioritizing accessibility for all users.
+Dedicated to developing scalable and user-friendly digital solutions that make a meaningful impact.
+Eager to tackle new challenges and bring creative contributions to projects.
+Let's connect and discuss how we can collaborate!

 *   🌍  I'm based in Algeria
 *   ✉️  You can contact me at [khalilmez2000@gmail.com](mailto:khalilmez2000@gmail.com)
-*   🧠  I'm learning Graphql-TDD-Typescript
+*   🧠  I'm learning Nest.js-TypeORM-Typescript

 ### Skills
 <p align="left">